Our Inventory template:

 We provide a full money-back guarantee if you are not happy with your template document for any reason.

 When you have bought it, you can reuse the template as many times as you want for creating inventories at no further cost.
 We keep our templates under review to ensure they are up-to-date.
-When we update a template that you have bought, we will notify you by email and you will get a free updated template.
+When we update a template that you have bought, we will notify you by email.
+Then you will get free access to the updated template.

 For easier check-ins and check-outs